sindresorhus/p-progress/readme.md

 To run the promises in series, set it to `1`.

-When this option is set, the `promises` argument argument must be an array of promise-returning functions.
+When this option is set, the first argument must be an array of promise-returning functions.

 ## Related